MileHacker Logo

 Currency and Payment

-The currency inside China is the Chinese Yuan Renminbi (CNY), symbolized by ¥.
+The currency within China is the Chinese Yuan Renminbi (CNY), symbolized by ¥.
 When exchanging currency, you can do so at major international airports upon arrival, at banks like Bank of China or ICBC, and at larger hotels.
 ATMs are widely available throughout Heze and accept non-local cards like Visa, MasterCard, Plus, and Cirrus.

 Digital Payment Tip